Tutorial setup

 None-None-x86_64_v3

-Notice that there are Spec properties and methods that are not accessible to abstract specs; specifically:
+Notice that there are Spec properties and methods not accessible to abstract specs; specifically:

 True